 In addition to navigating downtown, the Pearl District and Portland’s many other walker-friendly neighborhoods, your feet can take you to some fantastic places around town.

 Forest Park, northwest of downtown, includes 70 miles of forested trails.
 Most trailheads are only accessible by car; the easiest access for those without cars is via Macleay Park, which is served by bus lines 15 and 17.
-From the park, it’s less than a mile’s hike to the 30-mile Wildwood Trail, which connects Forest Park, the Audubon Society Sanctuary, Pittock Mansion and Washington Park and is part of the region’s 40-Mile Loop system.
+From the park, it’s less than a mile’s hike to the 30-mile Wildwood Trail, which connects Forest Park, the Audubon Society Sanctuary, Pittock Mansion and Washington Park and is part of the region’s 40-Mile Loop system; for a shorter trek, try a 4-mile out-and-back from the Washington Park MAX station to the scenic Pittock Mansion or, for a more local loop, miles 9-11 are especially scenic, foot-friendly and easily accessed via N.W.
+53rd Drive off of Cornell Road.

-At Hoyt Arboretum, nearly 1,000 species of trees and shrubs — more than in any other arboretum in the country — are showcased on 185 acres of hilly terrain within Washington Park.
-An interpretive center offers restrooms, maps and brochures and a gift shop.
+At Hoyt Arboretum, 2,000 species of plants and trees — more than in any other arboretum in the country — are showcased on 189 acres of hilly terrain within Washington Park.
+An interpretive center to this “living museum” offers restrooms, maps and brochures and a gift shop.
 The arboretum’s 21 trails cover 12 miles; two miles of trail are suitable for wheelchairs, baby strollers and visitors who appreciate firm footing.
 The arboretum visitor center is half a mile from the Washington Park MAX station (served by the Blue and Red lines); however, several trails are very close to the station.
 The arboretum is also accessible via bus line 63 and the Washington Park Shuttle.

 Full article >>